drcongo/Laravel-Twig/README.md

-# TwigView - Laravel View Replacement #
+# Laravel Twig - Laravel View Replacement

-TwigView replaces the default Laravel View class with the [Twig Template Engine](http://twig.sensiolabs.org/).
+Laravel Twig is a clone of TwigView which replaces the default Laravel View class with the [Twig Template Engine](http://twig.sensiolabs.org/).

-We need [Composer](http://getcomposer.org/) and the [composer bundle](http://bundles.laravel.com/bundle/composer) to fetch the Twig library.
+We use [Composer](http://getcomposer.org/) and the [composer bundle](http://bundles.laravel.com/bundle/composer) to fetch the Twig library.

-##Composer Setup
+##Install Composer
 Install composer inside your project directory

 	curl -s http://getcomposer.org/installer | php